Dick Cheney: Second term (2005–2009)

 Bush and Cheney were re-elected in the 2004 presidential election, running against John Kerry and his running mate, John Edwards.
 During the election, the pregnancy of his daughter Mary and her sexual orientation as a lesbian became a source of public attention for Cheney in light of the same-sex marriage debate.
-Cheney has since stated that he is in favor of gay marriages personally, but that each individual U.S. state should decide whether to permit it or not.Cheney's former chief legal counsel, David Addington, became his chief of staff and remained in that office until Cheney's departure from office.
+Cheney later stated that he was in favor of gay marriages personally, but that each individual U.S. state should decide whether to permit it or not.
+Cheney's former chief legal counsel, David Addington, became his chief of staff and remained in that office until Cheney's departure from office.
 John P. Hannah served as Cheney's national security adviser.

-Until his indictment and resignation in 2005, I. Lewis "Scooter" Libby, Jr. served in both roles.
+Until his indictment and resignation in 2005, I. Lewis "Scooter" Libby Jr. served in both roles.

 On the morning of July 21, 2007, Cheney once again served as acting president, from 7:16 am to 9:21 am.
 Bush transferred the power of the presidency prior to undergoing a medical procedure, requiring sedation, and later resumed his powers and duties that same day.

-After his term began in 2001, Cheney was occasionally asked if he was interested in the Republican nomination for the 2008 elections.
+After his term began in 2001, Cheney was occasionally asked if he was interested in the Republican nomination for the 2008 presidential election.
 However, he always maintained that he wished to retire upon the expiration of his term and he did not run in the 2008 presidential primaries.
 The Republicans nominated Arizona Senator John McCain.

 Disclosure of documents

 Cheney was a prominent member of the National Energy Policy Development Group (NEPDG), commonly known as the Energy Task Force, composed of energy industry representatives, including several Enron executives.
 After the Enron scandal, the Bush administration was accused of improper political and business ties.
-In July 2003, the Supreme Court ruled that the US Department of Commerce must disclose NEPDG documents, containing references to companies that had made agreements with the previous Iraqi government to extract Iraq's petroleum.
+In July 2003, the Supreme Court ruled that the United States Department of Commerce must disclose NEPDG documents, containing references to companies that had made agreements with the previous Iraqi government to extract Iraq's petroleum.

 Beginning in 2003, Cheney's staff opted not to file required reports with the National Archives and Records Administration office charged with assuring that the executive branch protects classified information, nor did it allow inspection of its record keeping.

 Cheney refused to release the documents, citing his executive privilege to deny congressional information requests.
 Media outlets such as Time magazine and CBS News questioned whether Cheney had created a "fourth branch of government" that was not subject to any laws.
-A group of historians and open-government advocates filed a lawsuit in the US District Court for the District of Columbia, asking the court to declare that Cheney's vice-presidential records are covered by the Presidential Records Act of 1978 and cannot be destroyed, taken or withheld from the public without proper review.
+A group of historians and open-government advocates filed a lawsuit in the United States District Court for the District of Columbia, asking the court to declare that Cheney's vice-presidential records are covered by the Presidential Records Act of 1978 and cannot be destroyed, taken or withheld from the public without proper review.